Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 Creating Turnitin LTI Assignments in Otago Blackboard

 The way Turnitin integrates with Blackboard has been updated and Turnitin LTI Assignments have superseded Turnitin Direct Assignments.
-You can read more about the change here.

 The procedure for setting-up a new Turnitin LTI Assignment has some differences from Turnitin Direct Assignment creation though the majority of options you’ll encounter in the process are the same.